DylanDoesProgramming664/tooliplang-spec/docs/overview.md

 . # separator for fields of a type such as structs. `type.fieldIdent type.fieldProcIdent(args)`
 : # separator for a field of an ident of a ProcValue. `var:fieldProcIdent(args) == typeOfVar.fieldProcIdent(^type self, args)`
 ; #optional early statement terminator
-, # separator for compound type values, function args, and multiple variables or values on the same line [ | ] # used for array, compound type and proc return type declaration only
+, # separator for compound type values, procedure args, and multiple variables or values on the same line [ | ] # used for array, compound type and proc return type declaration only
 | # used for lambdas
 { and } # used for the values of complex types such as arrays, lists, maps and tuples and struct literals.
-( and ) # for function declaration args and function call args
+( and ) # for procedure declaration args and function call args
 ```

 ## Variable Declarations and Procedure definitions